Team

 Univ.-Ass.
 Natalie Rodax, MSc PhD (SFU post-doctoral researcher)

-Anikó Szekó, BSc (SFU Master student in Clinical Psychology)
+Anikó Szekó, BSc MSc (SFU PhD student)

 Prof. Dr. Peter Walla (SFU professor of Neuroscience)